WRS Steps 7-12 Practicum

 - Have already completed Steps 1-6 of the Wilson Reading System

-- Have demonstrated mastery of Steps 1-6 on the WADE
+- Have demonstrated mastery of Steps 1-6 for both decoding and encoding on the WADE

 - Be available to receive three 60-minute or two 90-minute lessons per week (at minimum)